It’s considered a crime in California under Business & Professions Code 4060 BP1.

-This type of case is often prosecuted when police find prescription drugs in the hands of someone for whom the drug was not prescribed such as:
+This type of case is often prosecuted when police find prescription drugs such as pain-killers in the hands of someone for whom the drug was not prescribed.

 In order to be convicted under 4060 BP, the DA must prove each element of this offense.